 As stated on page 2 of the MD&A, the Flossmoor Public Library has one individual government fund, the General Fund.
 Fund accounting is used to ensure and demonstrate compliance with finance-related legal requirements.
-As of April 30, 2016, the General Fund (as presented on the Balance Sheet, page 5) had a fund balance of \$1,839,077, a decrease of 21.7% over 2015.
-This decrease is related to the first floor remodel and carpet replacement as stated in Capital Outlay, (page MD&A 9).
+As of April 30, 2017, the General Fund (as presented on the Balance Sheet, page 5) had a fund balance of \$1,830,061, a decrease of 0.5% compared to 2016.

-Received tax revenues at 94.3% of budget is the main difference in budgeted revenue and actual dollars received.
-The expenditures for Library operations and capital outlay were held below budget.
-Changes in personnel, inventories purchased and consumed, and services/maintenance limited or postposed contributed to keeping expenditures below budget.
+Received tax revenues at 88.9% of budget is the main difference in budgeted revenue and actual dollars received.
+The Library expenditures were held below budget primarily in personnel services, but commodities and contractual services as well.
+As discussed under current year impacts, unexpected maintenance issues were incurred that went over budget; therefore, the change in fund balance resulted in a deficit of \$9,016.

-The following schedule, Table 3, provides a comparison of the Library's Original Budget to Actual, as of April 30, 2016, and a summary of the change in fund balance.
+The following schedule, Table 3, provides a comparison of the Library's Original Budget to Actual, as of April 30, 2017, and a summary of the change in fund balance.
 One budget amendment was made during the year.